 Gettysburg College has earned its strong academic reputation.

-Gettysburg, Pennsylvania: Site of the famous American Civil War battle and delivery of President Lincoln’s Gettysburg Address, Gettysburg’s location offers the best of both worlds—a vibrant historical town with great restaurants, shops, theaters, and more that is also close to major metropolitan areas (Baltimore; Washington, D.C.; Philadelphia; and New York City).
-There are plenty of outdoor recreation opportunities nearby such as skiing, snowboarding, rock climbing, white-water kayaking, and hiking.
+Gettysburg, Pennsylvania: Site of the famous American Civil War battle and delivery of President Lincoln’s Gettysburg Address, Gettysburg offers the best of both worlds—a vibrant historical town with great restaurants, shops, theaters, and more that is also close to major metropolitan areas (Baltimore; Washington, DC; Philadelphia; and New York City).
+There are plenty of outdoor recreation opportunities nearby, such as skiing, snowboarding, rock climbing, white-water kayaking, and hiking.

-TYPE OF COLLEGE: Gettysburg College is a nationally ranked, highly selective, private residential school for the liberal arts and sciences.
+TYPE OF SCHOOL: Gettysburg College is a nationally ranked, highly selective private residential school for the liberal arts and sciences.

-NUMBER OF FACULTY: 10:1 student-faculty ratio; 100% of Gettysburg faculty hold a Ph.D. or the highest degree in their field.
+NUMBER OF FACULTY: 9:1 student-faculty ratio; 100% of tenured faculty hold a PhD or the highest degree in their field.

-COLLEGES, PROGRAMS, AND DEGREES: Starting with 69 different programs of study, students choose either a Bachelor of Arts or Bachelor of Science degree in a multitude of different majors; many students will even choose to double-major.
-Minors, education certification, self-designed majors, independent research, and internships as well as a Bachelor of Music Performance and Bachelor of Music Education through the Sunderman Conservatory for Music are also available.
+COLLEGES, PROGRAMS, AND DEGREES: Starting with 68 different programs of study, students choose either a Bachelor of Arts or Bachelor of Science degree in a multitude of different majors; many students will even choose to double-major.
+Minors, education certification, self-designed majors, independent research, and internships, as well as a Bachelor of Music Performance and Bachelor of Music Education through the Sunderman Conservatory of Music, are also available.
 Many students pursue multiple programs of study.

-GEOGRAPHIC DIVERSITY: Students represent more than 40 states and 35 different countries.
+GEOGRAPHIC DIVERSITY: Students represent nearly 40 states and close to 40 countries.

 INTERNATIONAL STUDENT SERVICES: From start to finish, Gettysburg provides assistance for international students.
-With the Coordinator of International Student Admissions during the application process, and the Intercultural Resource Center and Director of International Student Services through International Student Orientation and beyond, we make sure that each individual feels at home on our campus.
+With the Coordinator of International Student Admissions during the application process, and the International Student Center and the Director of International Student Services through International Student Orientation and beyond, we make sure that each individual feels at home on our campus.

 FINANCIAL AID: Financial aid and scholarships for international students are based on student need and academic achievement.
 While the College does offer aid, it is a highly competitive process.
 Gettysburg offers to meet 100% of indicated need for all accepted international students.
 The Certification of Finances form is required with the application for admission.
 Students applying for financial aid must also submit the International Student Financial Aid Application.

-TEST SCORE REQUIREMENTS: Admission at Gettysburg is based on academic achievement, promise of contribution to the campus community, and testing performance.
+TEST SCORE REQUIREMENTS: Admission to Gettysburg is based on academic achievement, promise of contribution to the campus community, and testing performance.
 Gettysburg accepts the ACT, SAT, TOEFL, and IELTS exams.
-While there is no minimum score to apply, competitive applicants will have earned a score of 100+ on the TOEFL, 7.0+ on the IELTS, around a 1300 (combined Math and Critical Reading) on the SAT, or 29 on the ACT.
+While there is no minimum score to apply, the most competitive applicants will have earned an average score of 95 on the TOEFL, 7.0+ on the IELTS, around 1340 (combined Evidence-Based Reading and Mathematics) on the SAT, or 29 on the ACT.

 Early Decision I: November 15